Call Me Vicky (play): Theatrical Production

 Call Me Vicky was first performed at The Pleasance Theatre, London from February to March 2019 as part of The Pleasance Theatre's #YouWillKnowTheirNames season.
 Directed by Victoria Gimby, the cast included Wendi Peters as Vicky's mum, Sylvie; Matt Greenwood as Vicky; Nicola Bland as Vicky's best friend, Debbie; Ben Welch as drag queen, Fat Pearl; Adam Young as Vicky's love interest, Sid; and Stacey Victoria Bland as Vicky's friend, Gabby.

 In November 2019, writer Stacey Bland revealed on Twitter that she and her sister and co-writer Nicola Bland were working on turning the stage play into a screen play, following a successful theatrical run.

 Reception

 The play's debut run received widespread praise from critics.
 Upper Circle Theatre observed: "Beautifully written, directed and acted, Call Me Vicky reminds us how far we’ve come yet how much further we still need to go regarding rights and acceptance with the transgender community."
 Theatre Things wrote: "A powerful, eye-opening debut from Nicola and Stacey Bland, Call Me Vicky is well worth a watch."

-The debut production also received much praise for the performances of Peters and Greenwood, and garnered five nominations for the 2019 Off-West End Theatre Awards, known as The Offies: Best Male Performance in a Play for Matt Greenwood; Best Supporting Female Performance in a Play for Wendi Peters; Best Supporting Female in a Play for Stacey Victoria Bland; Best Supporting Male in a Play for Ben Welch; and Best Costume Design in a Play for Martha Hegarty.
+The debut production also received much praise for the performances of Peters and Greenwood, and garnered five nominations for the 2019 The Offies: Best Male Performance in a Play (Matt Greenwood); Best Supporting Female Performance in a Play (Wendi Peters); Best Supporting Female in a Play (Stacey Victoria Bland); Best Supporting Male in a Play (Ben Welch); and Best Costume Design in a Play (Martha Hegarty).